VKCOM/statshouse/website/docs/guides/edit-metrics.md

 ### Describe tags

 While sending data, you refer to a tag by its ID or a name.
-Before you start referring to a tag by the custom names in your sending requests, specify these names here, in the UI:
+Before you start referring to a tag by the custom name in your sending requests, specify these names here, in the UI:

 <img src={TagName} width="170"/>